About SSSP Annual Meetings

 - Foster collegial relationships,

-- Mentor young scholars,
+- Mentor new scholars,

 - Recognize important contributions by members,

-- Provide selected members, but especially graduate students, with financial awards for their research, and
+- Provide selected members, but especially graduate students, with financial awards for their research,

 The president selects the theme of the meeting.
 Recent themes have included Narratives in the World of Social Problems: Power, Resistance, Transformation (2017), Globalizing Social Problems (2016), Removing the Mask, Lifting the Veil: Race, Class, and Gender in the 21st Century (2015), Fifty Years Later: From a War on Poverty to a War on the Poor (2014) Re-imaging Social Problems: Moving Beyond Social Constructionism (2013), The Art of Activism (2012), Service Sociology (2011), Social Justice Work (2010), Race, Ethnicity and The Continuing Problem of the Color Line (2009), and Crossing Borders: Activist Scholarship, Globalization, and Social Justice (2008).